flipacholas/Architecture-of-consoles/articles/playstation.md

 As we can see from the example, some delay slots are filled with meaningful instructions, which perform computations that are not affected by the hazard.
 Hence, delay slots don't always imply a waste of cycles.

-In most cases, the compiler will automatically re-arrange instructions to fill in slots, or add useless fillers as a last measure.
+In most cases, the compiler or assembler will automatically re-arrange instructions to fill in slots, or add useless fillers as a last measure.
 So, all in all, this phenomenon is a bit of a mixed bag.

 ---